 From the government’s own summary, the main measures are:

-- The early-support guarantee and the extra anpassningar regulation would be abolished.
-In their place, standardized tests would be carried out at the start of the autumn term in certain year groups, to identify students who need support.
+- The early-support guarantee and the extra anpassningar regulation are abolished.
+In their place, standardized tests will be carried out at the start of the autumn term in certain year groups, to identify students who need support.

 - Early remedial teaching.
-Students would be given remedial teaching (stödundervisning) at an early stage in compulsory school, upper secondary, and adapted upper secondary, in Swedish, Swedish as a second language, and mathematics.
+Students will be given remedial teaching (stödundervisning) at an early stage in compulsory school, upper secondary, and adapted upper secondary, in Swedish, Swedish as a second language, and mathematics.

 - Changed rules on särskilt stöd.
-A responsible teacher or mentor would have to notify the principal when a student’s need for special support has to be investigated, and such needs would be investigated earlier than today.
-Decisions to provide special support in a smaller teaching group or as individual teaching would be made easier.
-A decision on an adapted study path (anpassad studiegång) could only be made once all other options for special support are exhausted or judged unsuitable.
+A responsible teacher or mentor will have to notify the principal when a student’s need for special support has to be investigated, and such needs are to be investigated earlier than today.
+Decisions to provide special support in a smaller teaching group or as individual teaching are made easier.
+A decision on an adapted study path (anpassad studiegång) may only be made once all other options for special support are exhausted or judged unsuitable.

 - Adult education.
-Teachers in municipal adult education would have access to, or the possibility of consulting, staff with special-needs teaching competence.
+Teachers in municipal adult education will have access to, or the possibility of consulting, staff with special-needs teaching competence.

-The bill is blunt about the problem it is responding to.
+The bill was blunt about the problem it responds to.
 Its own analysis says a large share of students in compulsory and upper secondary school do not reach the goals, that results are weak in Swedish, Swedish as a second language and mathematics, and that the rules on extra anpassningar have not worked.
 It also argues there has been too one-sided a focus on the individual, and that the guarantee for early support has not worked as intended.

 What it means for neurodivergent students